javonz3/squidproxy/ReadMe.txt

 or hit enter to repeat to repeat
 9. Done

+Notes:
-Note: log file will be created name log.log.
+	1 Log.log file will be created name log.log.
+	2. When adding new User and or password, it should not contain space " " or not empty.
+			Otherwise, it will prompt you to ask another account.